 If you haven't used Interlibrary Loan (ILL) before, you'll need to first create a special account for the ILL system.
 You can create the account by:

 On the New User Registration form, watch out for these three things:

-There are four principal ways to using Interlibrary Loan Request through ILL.
+There are four principal ways to submit an Interlibrary Loan Request.
 The third and fourth on this list may often be the most convenient.